Breastfeeding and Pumping Rights

-In Pennsylvania and in Philadelphia, the law protects your right to breastfeed your child in any location, whether public or private,regardless of whether or not your breast is concealed.
-In addition, federal law protects many working mothers who want to express breast milk for up to one year after the birth of their children.
+In Philadelphia and Pennsylvania, the law protects your right to breastfeed your child in any location, whether public or private,regardless of whether or not your breast is concealed.
+In addition, Philadelphia and federal law protect many working mothers who want to express breast milk in the workplace.

 The law also states that breastfeeding shall not be considered a crime of indecent exposure, open lewdness, obscenity, or nuisance.

-If you believe that your breastfeeding rights under Pennsylvania law have been denied, contact a lawyer for assistance in enforcing your rights.
+If you believe that your breastfeeding rights under the Freedom to Breastfeed Act, 35 Pa.
+Stat.
+Ann. §§ 636.1-636.4., have been denied, contact a lawyer for assistance in enforcing your rights.

-Employers must accommodate women who want to express breast milk in the workplace by providing:
+Under federal law, employers must accommodate some women who want to express breast milk in the workplace by providing:

 The U.S. Department of Labor's Wage and Hour Division is responsible for enforcing this law.
 For information about filing a complaint, see http://www.dol.gov/whd/nursingmothers